Perry Barr railway station: History

 The original station was built by the Grand Junction Railway in 1837, and so the station is the oldest one on its original site in the city, and one of the oldest continuously operated station sites in the world.
+At that time Perry Barr was an urban district in Staffordshire, being absorbed into Birmingham in 1911.

-The Grand Junction became part of the London and North Western Railway (LNWR), thence the London, Midland and Scottish Railway (LMS), and each owned the station in turn.
+The Grand Junction became part of the London and North Western Railway (LNWR) in 1846, thence the London, Midland and Scottish Railway (LMS) in 1923, and each owned the station in turn.
 Together with the rest of Britain's railways it was nationalised in 1948.

 1960s redevelopment

 The station was rebuilt when the line was electrified in 1966 as part of the London Midland Region's electrification programme.
 The actual energization of the line from Coventry to Walsall through Aston took place on 15 August 1966.
+This version of the station included a number of retail units.

 2020s redevelopment

-In 2019, the West Midlands Rail Executive and Transport for West Midlands put forward proposals to redevelop Perry Barr station, along with a new bus interchange, in time for the 2022 Commonwealth Games—which is to be held in Birmingham.
+In 2019, the West Midlands Rail Executive and Transport for West Midlands put forward proposals to redevelop Perry Barr station, along with a new bus interchange, in time for the Birmingham 2022 Commonwealth Games.
 Proposed designs were revealed in September 2020.
 Further revisions were proposed in December.
 The designs were approved and the station was closed on 10 May 2021 for redevelopment, with the station reopened on 29 May 2022.
 The new building has a bronze-coloured frieze depicting athletes.
+Retail units were not included.